miso-lims/walkthroughs/3-incoming.md

 Notice also that because you used the same _External Name_, ending in `ID1`, for two samples, reference and primary, they have the same Identity.

-## 3.3 Receiving Stock
+## 3.3 Receiving Stock DNA/RNA

-The process for receiving Stock DNA is very similar to receiving tissue, but it creates _ghost samples_, which do not exist but are in MISO for sample tracking purposes.
+The process for receiving Stock DNA is very similar to receiving tissue.
+Every stock derives from a Tissue, which originated from an Identity.
+MISO will create the tissue for you when you enter a Stock.
+These samples are known as _ghost samples_, which do not exist at OICR but are in MISO for sample tracking purposes.

 1. On the left hand menu under _Tracking_, click _List Samples_.
 1. Click the _Add Sample_ button on the right hand side.
 There are two tabs